onflow/service-account/README.md

 8. If your transaction is new, test your transaction by putting it in a script and running the script.
 Scripts can access authorized account objects so can be used to test administrative transactions without requiring a multisig.
+   A test script template is provided at `./templates/test_script.cdc` for you to fill in with your transactions specific logic.
 9. Open a pull request (PR) with your transaction, arguments, and instructions and add other signers as reviewers.
 10. Once the PR is approved, schedule a multisign call.